HockeyJustin/UkAccidentStatistics/README.md

 ![alt tag](https://github.com/HockeyJustin/UkAccidentStatistics/blob/master/src/AccidentProcessor/Resources/Reference/_area_of_investigation_multi_box.PNG)

 ### To run your journey details.
 1. In Program.cs, remove my coordinates and add your box(es) coordinates to the ICoordinates array.
-Make sure this variable is used in the `arrayOfAreas` e.g.
+Make sure this variable is used in the `arrayOfAreas`.
 2. In Program.cs, remove my road number(s) and add the relevant road number(s) to the roadNumbers array.
 3. Run the console.
 4. Your statistics will be output to `UkAccidentStatistics\src\AccidentProcessor\Resources\Results`.